askademia-team/askademia-segmentation/legacy_segmentation/README.md

 ## Contents

 - `data/`: legacy inputs, chunk outputs, OCR artifacts, and tree outputs
+    - main input data used to create all the other data files is the files in the "audio_sentence_level" and "video_ocr" folders
-- `chunking/`: earlier chunk-generation scripts
+- `chunking/`: chunk-generation scripts
-- `tree_building/`: earlier tree-construction scripts built on chunk outputs
+- `tree_building/`: tree-construction scripts built on chunk outputs
-- `retrieval/`: earlier retrieval evaluation and chunk-embedding utilities
+- `retrieval/`: retrieval evaluation and chunk-embedding utilities